Home Heat Pump Guide

 Professional Draught-Proofing Services

-Your heat pump installer may be able to recommend a draught-proofing specialist, or you can find one through the Draught Proofing Advisory Association (DPAA).
-Check your home's overall readiness with our heat pump suitability checker, and see our full guide on improving your EPC before installing a heat pump.
+Professional draught-proofing services cost £300 to £700 for a typical house.
+Some specialists use blower door tests to measure air leakage before and after.
+Your heat pump installer may recommend a specialist, or find one through the Draught Proofing Advisory Association.
+Check your home's overall readiness with our suitability checker, and see our full guide on improving your EPC before installation.

 Frequently Asked Questions